GrifTheDev/vuub/README.md

 $ npm install vuub
 ```

-## Note on Categories
+## Categories

-Because vuub is a "utility box" it contains many utilities.
+> Because vuub is a "utility box" it contains many utilities.
 These utilities are grouped into categories.
 For example, the numbers category contains all utilities that have something do to with numbers.